 There are many reasons you might want to think about cycling for commuting or other transport when the coronavirus lockdown starts to ease, particularly if you live in a City.

+With physical distancing remaining in place for some time to come, the capacity of public transport will be limited and if more people drive, it will create gridlock.
 Thus, cities are being encouraged by the government to do all they can to promote cycling, as well as walking, as a way of getting around.
 Safer routes are being rolled out in Wolverhampton, London, and Manchester, with others likely to follow.

 Covid-19 has been an unprecedented tragedy for the UK and countless other nations.
 But as it eases, some aspects of life will change.
-More bikes on the roads could be a change for the better, not least of course keeping fit or working toward getting back into shape!
+More bikes on the roads could be a change for the better, not least, of course, keeping fit or working toward getting back into shape.

 1. Remember – it’s safer than you might think